 - trauma such as grief or abuse

 - substance misuse.

-How can I recognize the symptoms of anxiety?
+How can I recognize the symptoms of anxiety in teenagers?

 The symptoms of anxiety can look different for each type of disorder.
 However, common signs and symptoms to look out for in your child are: